 The Audit Committee has appointed CohnReznick LLP, independent registered public accountants, to audit our financial statements for the fiscal year ending December 31, 2017.
 The Board proposes that the shareholders ratify this appointment.
-CohnReznick LLP audited our financial statements for the fiscal year ended December 31, 2016.
-We expect that representatives of CohnReznick LLP will not be present at the meeting, will therefore be unable to make a statement, and will not be available to respond to appropriate questions.
+CohnReznick LLP, audited our financial statements for the fiscal year ended December 31, 2016.
+We expect that representatives of CohnReznick LLP, will not be present at the meeting, will therefore be unable to make a statement, and will not be available to respond to appropriate questions.

-The following table presents fees for professional audit services rendered by CohnReznick LLP for the audits of the Company's annual financial statements for the years ended December 31, 2016 and 2015, respectively, and fees billed for other services rendered by our principal accountants during those periods.
+The following table presents fees for professional audit services rendered by CohnReznick LLP for the audits of the Company's annual financial statements for the years ended December 31, 2017 and 2016, respectively, and fees billed for other services rendered by our principal accountants during those periods.

-Category 2016 Fees 2015 Fees
+Fee Category 2017 Fees 2016 Fees

 Audit Fees

-CohnReznick LLP \$ 82,500 \$ 78,750
+CohnReznick LLP \$ 90,000 \$ 82,500

 Audit-Related Fees

-Direct expenses related to audit 115 31
+Direct expenses related to audit 288 115

-Tax Fees 4,500 4,515
+Tax Fees 4,705 4,500

 All Other Fees

-Total Fees and Services \$ 87,115 \$ 83,296
+Total Fees and Services \$ 94,993 \$ 87,115

 The Audit Committee directly engages the Independent Registered Public Accountants as it relates to the audit of the Company's fiscal year and the reviews of its fiscal quarters and the associated fees.
 In accordance with its written charter, our Audit Committee pre-approves all audit and permissible non-audit services, including the scope of contemplated services and the related fees, that are to be performed by CohnReznick LLP, our independent registered public accounting firm, subject to the de minimis exceptions described in Section 10A(i)(1)(B) of the Exchange Act, which are approved by the Audit Committee prior to the completion of the audit.
-The Audit Committee's pre-approval of non-audit services involves consideration of the impact of providing such services on CohnReznick LLP's independence.
-All 2016 and 2015 non-audit services were pre-approved by the Audit Committee.
+The Audit Committee's pre-approved of non-audit services involves consideration of the impact of providing such services on CohnReznick LLP's independence.
+All 2017 and 2016 non-audit services were pre-approved by the Audit Committee.